 We own our corporate office building in Birmingham, Alabama, and our wholesale and logistics facility in Alabaster, Alabama.
-In addition, we lease administrative offices in Memphis, Tennessee, and lease all our existing 1,067 store locations and expect that our policy of leasing rather than owning will continue for new store openings.
+In addition, we lease all our existing store locations and expect that our policy of leasing rather than owning will continue for new store openings.
 Our leases typically provide for terms of five to ten years with options on our part to extend.
 Most leases also contain a kick-out clause if projected sales levels are not met and an early termination/remedy option if co-tenancy and exclusivity provisions are violated.
 We believe this leasing strategy enhances our flexibility to pursue various expansion opportunities resulting from changing market conditions and to periodically reevaluate store locations.